In this article I share with you 50 tips for photographing the Moon.

 "The best camera is the one you have with you."

 There's no good or bad camera for photographing the Moon.
 Any camera will do a good job.

 I admit that some high end cameras will produce less noise when shooting in low light conditions.
 But there's always a turnaround for that:

 - You can try to shoot at different moments of the day to get different Moons (and different colors!).

 - You can always reduce the noise in post-production.
 It's very easy.

 So don't wait until you save enough money to purchase a top-notch and flashy camera.
 Start shooting right away with the camera you already have.

 In Moon photography practice and experience is much more important than gear.

-But if you're still curious, have a look at the gear section of our Moon photography guide.
+But if you’re still curious, have a look at our review of the best camera to take pictures of the Moon.

 31.Use the best lens for Moon photography (any long lens will do!)